 Durham University is at the forefront of of research on risk and interdisciplinary scholarship.
 The Risk Masters programmes seek to meet some of these global challenges by training researchers of the future in order to help pioneer new ways for understanding and dealing with hazard and risk in society.
 As part of this we are offering two taught Masters programmes in risk.

 Each route provides students with a unique focus in risk combined with training in core interdisciplinary research methods.
 Since risk cannot be confined to one sole academic discipline, the Risk Masters draw on quantitative as well as qualitative studies.
 Students will learn and utilise research methods that examine risk in unique, interdisciplinary ways.
 Within each route we will introduce you to cutting-edge debates on risk that are being shaped by the very staff who will be teaching you.
-The Risk Masters are led jointly out of the Department of Geography and the Institute of Hazard, Risk and Resilience, and in partnership with the Schools of Applied Social Science (SASS) and Government and International Affairs (SGIA).
-We are committed to developing new ways of understanding and managing risk, bringing together disciplines and approaches in novel ways, and increasing resilience and well-being in the face of adversity.

 - Video Transcript (last modified: 27 April 2011)